MartyAlana/Endless-Fabric/README.md

 GitHub just begs to have a README so this is here now.

-There's also a Bedrock addon and its very good because bedrock edition is good now.
+There's also a Bedrock addon and its very bad because bedrock edition is bad.